 You know that scene in 27 Dresses where Jane (played by Katherine Heigl) realizes, to her complete terror, that she’s misplaced her File-o-Fax?
 That is totally what would happen to me if I lost my Simplified Planner.

-2020 will be my sixth year using this beauty from Emily Ley, and I would truly be at a loss without it.
-It’s the linchpin to the analog portion of my life and business systems, so it stays by my side pretty much all the time.
+2021 is my seventh (!) year using this beauty from Emily Ley, and I would truly be at a loss without it.
+It’s the linchpin to the analog portion of my life and business systems.
+Simply put, if it’s not in the Simplified Planner, it’s not happening.

 Note: This post contains affiliate links.
 This means if you make a purchase through one of the links, I may make a small commission at no additional cost to you.

 Whenever I talk to people about the Simplified Planner, they always ask me the same question: is it worth it?